 -k listOfTimes List of times at which statmonitor should be restarted.
-The restart is performed at the next sample interval after the specified time has passed. ▶ Either the -r or -R command must also be specified.
-List must start and end with a single quote. • times include hours and minutes, colon separated. hours are in 24-hour format. ▶ Multiple times are comma separated. ▶ Duplicates should not be included. -n numAppStats The number of application statistics (default: 0). -N Collect system statistics for all network interfaces. -p sessionId A GemStone sessionId to monitor.
+The restart is performed at the next sample interval after the specified time has passed.
+Either the -r or -R command must also be specified. • List must start and end with a single quote. • times include hours and minutes, colon separated. hours are in 24-hour format.
+Multiple times are comma separated.
+Duplicates should not be included. -K numOldFilesLimit Tells statmonitor to automatically delete old output files as new ones are created. numOldFilesLimit specifies how many old files to keep (excluding the current file).
+Files are deleted in order of age, oldest files first.
+Requires either -r or -R. -n numAppStats The number of application statistics (default: 0). -N Collect system statistics for all network interfaces. -p sessionId A GemStone sessionId to monitor.
 You may specify multiple sessions.
 (Default: monitor all sessions.) -P Sample the Stone, shared cache monitor and AIO page server threads only. -q Quiet mode.
-Only print messages if an error occurs. -Q pid1,pid2,...
-Record statistics for a list of process IDs.
-Restart a new output file when the current one completes.
-Each file -r will be given a unique name.
+Only print messages if an error occurs. -Q pid1,pid2, Record statistics for a list of process IDs. -r Restart a new output file when the current one completes.
+Each file will be given a unique name.
 This option may only be used with the -h or -t switches, which control when a restart is done. -R Same as -r except the output file name is regenerated for each restart if the -F option is used. -S Sample only the Stone and shared cache monitor. -t times The maximum number of samples to collect before starting a new output file (default is forever).
-Select either -h or -t.
-The maximum number of seconds to wait before flushing the cached -u seconds information to the output file (default: 60).
-If 0 then the flush will be done every interval. -Uuid1,uid2,...
-Record statistics for all processes owned by one or more UNIX user IDs.
-Print version and exit -v -W Collect system statistics for system memory pages (Solaris only). -X Run in host-only mode.
+Select either -h or -t . -u seconds The maximum number of seconds to wait before flushing the cached information to the output file (default: 60).
+If 0 then the flush will be done every interval. -U uid1,uid2, Record statistics for all processes owned by one or more UNIX user IDs. -V - Print version and exit

+- -X Run in host-only mode.
 Sample host system statistics only and do not attach to a shared page cache.
-May be combined with other flags EXCEPT: -m, -n, -p, -P, -S, or -Y.
+May be combined with other flags EXCEPT: -m, -n, -p, -P, -S, or -Y. There are some limitations in log file name patterns in this mode; see -F. - -Y Disable collection of all system statistics, including per-process data. - -z Write the output in compressed gzip format. - -Z Write the output in compressed lz4 format.